AbhinaviMadireddy/Autonomous-Vehicle-Safety-Analysis/README.md

 **Dataset description:**

 **mp1_av_disengagement.csv**
-Month - Month and year when the disengagement happened Car - ID of the AV
+Month - Month and year when the disengagement happened.<br/>
+Car - ID of the AV.<br/>
-Location - Where the car was when the disengagement happened Weather- Weather conditions when the disengagement happened TypeOfTrigger - Whether the disengagement was automatic (decision taken by AV) or manual (decision taken by human driver)
+Location - Where the car was when the disengagement happened.<br/>
+Weather- Weather conditions when the disengagement happened.<br/>
+TypeOfTrigger - Whether the disengagement was automatic (decision taken by AV) or manual (decision taken by human driver).<br/>
-ReactionTime - Time taken, in seconds, by the human driver to take control of the car after an automatic trigger.
+ReactionTime - Time taken, in seconds, by the human driver to take control of the car after an automatic trigger.<br/>
-NOTE: ReactionTime is not given for manual disengagements since it does not involve a trigger by the AV.
+NOTE: ReactionTime is not given for manual disengagements since it does not involve a trigger by the AV.<br/>
-Cause - Reason for the disengagement
+Cause - Reason for the disengagement.<br/>

 **mp1_av_totalmiles.csv**

-Month - Month and year of AV testing
+Month - Month and year of AV testing.<br/>
-Car - ID of the AV
+Car - ID of the AV.<br/>
-Miles driven - Total number of miles driven by the AV during the given month Total number of disengagements - Number of disengagements during the given month Number of automatic disengagements - Number of disengagements where the AV decided to give control to the human driver Number of manual disengagements - Number of times the human driver decided to take control of the AV
+Miles driven - Total number of miles driven by the AV during the given month.<br/>
+Total number of disengagements - Number of disengagements during the given month.<br/>
+Number of automatic disengagements - Number of disengagements where the AV decided to give control to the human driver.<br/>
+Number of manual disengagements - Number of times the human driver decided to take control of the AV.<br/>